 Spend an afternoon in Cambria inhaling the calming aroma of eight varieties of English and French lavender at Kin Loch Farmstead.
-This 30-acre “u-pick” lavender farm and events venue, conveniently located along the Niagara Wine Trail, is home to over 2,000 purple, blue, and white lavender plants!
+This 30-acre “u-pick” lavender farm and events venue, conveniently located along the Niagara Wine Trail, is home to over 2,000 purple, blue, and white lavender plants.
 Picturesque photo spots are hidden throughout the farmstead, so keep your camera handy.
 Discover Kin Loch goodies such as lavender honey, oils, and candles at the shop, explore the organic flower garden, or admire the apiary that houses Kin Loch’s friendly bees.
-Kin Loch reopens in spring 2023.
+Kin Loch opens for “u-pick” lavender in July.
 See website for upcoming “u-pick” weekend dates.

-While you’re in the area visit: The Niagara Wine Trail filled with 60 miles of wineries rich in history and flavor, the Medina Railroad Museum, the largest freight depot museum in the country, and the Iroquois National Wildlife Refuge, New York’s largest wildlife refuge and animal haven.
+While you’re in the area visit: Just 20 minutes away, Niagara Falls promises some of the country’s most amazing views.
+The Niagara Wine Trail is filled with 60 miles of wineries rich in history and flavor, the Medina Railroad Museum, the largest freight depot museum in the country, and the Iroquois National Wildlife Refuge, New York’s largest wildlife refuge and animal haven.

 The Flower Stand, Springville

 Credit: @theflowerstand716 on Instagram

 Appreciate the beauty of nature with buzzing bees, fluttering butterflies, and aisles of blooming wildflowers just 30 minutes south of Buffalo.
 Take a look at one-and-a-half acres of “u-pick” flowers (by appointment only), wonderfully fragrant lavender, and breathtaking views of Springville.
 Drop by the shop for pre-arranged unique American-grown flowers while supporting local agriculture.
 The Flower Stand is open July-October.